centreon/centreon-documentation/en/graph-views/secure-your-map-platform.md

 > "tls_broker" profile implies "tls" profile.
 So Centreon MAP service
 > serves necessarily HTTPS.

+Once you add a truststore, Centreon MAP will use it to validate self-signed certificates.
+This means that if you use a self-signed certificate for the central server, you must add it to the truststore.
+If you don't, the
+ **Monitoring > Map** page will be blank, and the logs (**/var/log/centreon-map/centreon-map.log**) will show the following error :
+ `unable to find valid certification path to requested target`.

+1. Copy the central server's **.crt** certificate to the MAP server.

+2. Add the certificate to the truststore:
+    ```shell
+    keytool -import -alias centreon-broker -file central_public.crt -keystore truststore.jks
+    ```

 #### Configuration with a recognized CA certificate

 If the broker public certificate is signed with a recognized CA, the JVM